 Definition and objective

 CDD is the process where pertinent information of the customer’s profile is collected and evaluated for any potential money laundering or terrorist financing red flags.
-Upon completion of due diligence, the customer is then given a risk rating.
-An example of a risk rating can either be a simple low/medium/high or a numeric value derived from a complicated risk matrix listing out the score based on a specific set of criteria.
+Upon completion of due diligence, the customer may be given a risk rating.
+Examples of a risk rating can either be a Low/Medium/High or a numeric value derived from a complicated risk matrix listing out the score based on a specific set of criteria.

-A risk rating helps a company in deciding how and when to apply stringent checks, treatment, and controls to a specific group of risk-rated customer.
-This is a form of a risk-based approach to ensure that proper resources are allocated accordingly.
+A risk rating helps a company in deciding how and when to apply stringent checks, treatment, and controls that are appropriate to the level of risk.
+This framework is also known as the risk-based approach, which allows a company to allocate resources accordingly.

 The first step to CDD is to obtain information from the customer.
-The following points outline the most basic information that a financial institution will collect.
+The following points outline the general information that should be collected.

 Customer Profile (Individual):

 - Full name, including any aliases

 - Parental consent form (where the individual is a minor)

 - Type of corporation